Continuous Local Symmetry: Connection to Reactivity and Recognition: Results

-First, we quantify the local chirality, which is equivalent to chirotopicity concept of Mislow and Siegel \cite{mislow_stereoisomerism_1984}, at a grid of points around the porphyrins.
+First, we quantify the local chirality, which is equivalent to the chirotopicity concept of Mislow and Siegel \cite{mislow_stereoisomerism_1984}, at a grid of points around the porphyrins.
 The fractional lack of reflection or inversion symmetry centered at that point, for a sampling of the electronic density in the local region, therefore represents a chiral microenvironment localized at the evaluating point.
-The grid boxes are centered at the center of mass of the porphyrins, and extend 3 bohr from the edge of the molecule in each dimension to ensure the box sufficiently covers the molecular environment.
-Computational grids are uniform distributed and include 30 points along each direction.
-Since the grid points are dense and the coverage of radical functions is greater than the resolution of the grid, the radius of sampling basis functions plays a lesser role.
 Although only \textbf{1b} is achiral compared to the other chiral counterparts, the mean values of its chirotopicity field are consistently higher than for \textbf{2b}--\textbf{4b}.